 An undergraduate degree (2:2 or above) in criminology or a related subject.
 We also welcome applicants who have substantial and relevant professional experience but do not have a degree.

-Applicants who are applying to study on the programme who do not have English as their first language will need to hold IELTS 6 with a minimum of 6.0 in each module.
+Applicants who are applying to study on the programme who do not have English as their first language will need to hold IELTS 6.0 with 6.0 in each skill area.

 |Postgraduate Certificate||60 Credits|

 |Postgraduate Diploma||120 Credits|